SkoolNotes/Taproot/KBhHIST201CrisisOfLibDemo.md

 - People with lower demand deciedes that they are better off buying more things
 - Factories will then buy less
 - Repeat sadness

+Depression began as a fundimental crisis for western style de